ale-ship/ale-ship/README.md

 ## ✨ Fun Facts

-- 🚀 As a kid, I wanted to be an astronaut
+- 🌌 As a kid, I wanted to be an astronomer
 - 🐧 I will always choose Linux over Windows

 ---